pattern-lab/patternlab-node/packages/docs/README.md

 You can [deploy Hylia to Netlify with one click](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia) and you’ll be up and running in minutes!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia)

+I recorded a quick start video of me deploying Hylia to Netlify and getting the CMS set up.
+[Check it out here](https://youtu.be/0hM_0BH-Y_A).

 ### Method two: Clone / Fork